jamesohortle/UnicodeHover/README.md

 Or perhaps your coworkers don't have the necessary fonts to display glyphs and have used escapes so that their editors don't show them [_mojibake_](https://en.wikipedia.org/wiki/Mojibake) or � (`U+FFFD`).

+Maybe your favourite language doesn't even support Unicode literals in source files after a certain version ([looking at you, Haskell](https://gitlab.haskell.org/ghc/ghc/-/issues/15525)) so you have to represent them with an escape.

 In any case, it would be handy to immediately have information on the characters being processed instead of, e.g., going to an external website and searching for the codepoint.

 ## Usage/Features